Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 1.1 CLAUDE.md — Your Project Instruction Manual

-Scope depends on location
+Scope depends on where you put it

 | Location | Scope | Sharing |